opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 **_Did the Bank owe the Plaintiffs a duty of care?_**

-106    Although the Plaintiffs’ pleadings suggested that they were relying on both a contractual duty of care and a tortious duty of care, their closing submissions focussed on the latter in relying on _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_ [2007] 4 SLR(R) 100 (“ _Spandeck_ ”).
+106    Although the Plaintiffs’ pleadings suggested that they were relying on both a contractual duty of care and a tortious duty of care, their closing submissions focussed on the latter in relying on _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_ <span class="citation">[2007] 4 SLR(R) 100</span> (“ _Spandeck_ ”).
 I shall thus focus on the tortious duty of care in this judgment.

 107    The Bank relied on a number of contractual terms to deny that it owed any duty of care to the Plaintiffs.